Sindisil/lned/line_reader/dev_docs/design.md

 The gap is moved by navigation actions (Left, Right, Home, etc.).

-## Repaint

-Original plan was to repaint separately from actual buffer changes, similarly to how a game might render (process input, update world, render world).

-Might still be viable, but possibly less efficient?
-Would need to keep a model of the current display in order to maintain consistency in rendering (i.e., not have the cursor position move around unnecessarily).

-Alternative model would be to do appropriate display update based upon event handling.
-So a key event handler would use knowledge of what changes it is making (cursor movement, buffer insertion or deletion, etc.) to help efficiently update the screen.

-Pros & cons:

-Full repaint:
-  + separation of buffer manipulation and rendering (good for testing, keeps related code togther)
-  + might reduce duplicate code, since several event types would probably result in similar screen update code.
-This could be somewhat mitigated by pulling out common code into functions that could be used by several event handling routines.
-  - would need to update more of screen (up to all of it) than using decentralized screen updates.
-  - would probably need to store a more detailed model of the current screen state to facilitate rendering.
-This would duplicate information stored by the terminal emulator.
-OTOH, this might avoid depending upon terminal behavior that could differ between platforms.

-Partial repaint:
-  + Only need to consider related updates in any one piece of rendering code, which might keep complexity down, at least locally.
-  + Might allow less actual screen updates, resulting in better performance.
-OTOH, even a large terminal window isn't very big relative to current processing power (132 x 72 window is only 9504 cells/characters)
-  - Might result in duplicate code because of similar work that would need to be done in several cases.
-Could reduce by pulling shared code out into functions if that makes sense, but that would add function call overhead, as well as further increase complexity.

-Worth sketching out a design for each before deciding, since just running ahead (first with full repaint, then trying to move to a distributed model to deal better with buffers larger than the screen size) has been ... messy.

-### Desired behavior

 Cursor position shouldn't change unexpectedly, nor should the screen contents scroll unnecessarily.
 Cursor will remain within the viewport at all times.